SteveDunn/Vogen/README.md

 ![image showing the new launch profile for Roslyn](/docs/img/2022-02-13-05-45-54.png)

 Select the Vogen project as the active project, and from the dropdown, select 'Roslyn'.
 Then just F5 to start debugging.

+To debug an analyzer, write a unit test using `DisallowNewTests` as a template, not forgetting to change `CreationUsingImplicitNewAnalyzer` to the analyzer you want to test.

 ### Can I get it to throw my own exception?
 Yes, by specifying the exception type in either the `ValueObject` attribute, or globally, with `VogenConfiguration`.